 XIV Concluding comments

-The comments above are necessarily a highly simplified analysis of gambling law and policies across the world.
-They are by no means designed to be a complete summary of the legal position in any state.
-However, the aim is to show that common issues and policies directed towards common problems created by the nature of gambling can be identified.
+The comments above are necessarily a highly simplified analysis of the types of factors that influence gambling law and policy across the world.
+The aim is to show that common issues and policies directed towards common problems created by the nature of gambling can be identified.
 Many states are still struggling with the challenges created by online gambling and shifts in the social acceptability of that industry.
 This book demonstrates how wide the spectrum of responses can be.
 Nevertheless, over the past 20 years, remote communication, particularly in the form of online gambling, has caused immense structural changes.
 The next decade will no doubt be full of similar changes and challenges, but it might be said that we have moved a long way in our understanding of the types of approach that are possible in dealing with this complex social and legal phenomenon.
 Increasingly, regulators are cooperating and discussing problems of common interest, be they issues of money laundering, player protection or taxation.
 We can expect differences to persist.
 But if there is a theme for the future, it is that gambling has become truly international, and governments of all types are moving to accept and address the challenges that globalisation creates, by a cooperative approach.

 1 Carl Rohsler is a partner at Memery Crystal LLP.